 Sexual intercourse should be an enjoyable activity between both partners.
 However, some women experience discomfort during intercourse.
 This condition is called dyspareunia, and it affects almost 2 out of 3 women during their lives.
-There are different causes of pain during sex, and the actually pain itself can range from being mild to severe.
+There are different causes of pain during sex, and the actual pain itself can range from mild to severe.
 This page should cover the basic information of pain during intercourse.

 WHY MIGHT I FEEL DISCOMFORT DURING SEX?

 Physical pain during sex can have both physical and mental causes.
-Understanding what happens to your body during during sex can help you also learn about why pain occurs.
+Understanding what happens to your body during sex can help you also learn about why pain occurs.
 Usually, there is a pattern of sexual changes your body goes through when you have sex.
 There are four stages of arousal:

 - Desire- The feeling that you want to have sex

 - Arousal- Several physical changes take place: